lightning/bolts/02-peer-protocol.md

 A receiving node:
   - if the `scriptpubkey` is not in one of the above forms:
     - SHOULD fail the connection.
-  - once there are no outstanding updates on the peer:
+  - once there are no outstanding updates on the peer, UNLESS it has already sent a `shutdown`:
-    - MUST reply to a `shutdown` message with a `shutdown`, unless it has already sent a `shutdown`.
+    - MUST reply to a `shutdown` message with a `shutdown`
   - if both nodes advertised the `option_upfront_shutdown_script` feature, and the receiving node received a non-zero-length `shutdown_scriptpubkey` in `open_channel` or `accept_channel`, and that `shutdown_scriptpubkey` is not equal to `scriptpubkey`:
     - MUST fail the connection.